LiamH97/RPG_game/README.md

-# RPG_game
+# RPG Battle Arena

-an RPG game where you encounter enemies that you have to defeat.
-Different techniques are more effective on different enemies Main enemy class with child classes for different types
+Welcome to the RPG Battle Arena, an immersive role-playing game where strategic encounters with diverse enemies await your hero!
+Dive into a world filled with challenges, where defeating enemies requires a keen understanding of their vulnerabilities.

+## Overview

+In this game, you'll face a variety of enemies, each with unique resistances and weaknesses.
+Your arsenal includes different hero classes, each specializing in specific damage types.
+The main classes are:

+### Enemy Classes

+#### Troll
+- **Vulnerabilities:**
-    Troll - 200% damage from melee - 50% from spell, normal 100% from holy
+  - 200% damage from melee attacks
+  - 50% damage from spell attacks
+  - Normal 100% damage from holy attacks

+#### Orc
+- **Vulnerabilities:**
+  - 200% damage from spell attacks
+  - 50% damage from melee attacks
+  - 100% damage from holy attacks

+#### Undead
+- **Vulnerabilities:**
-    Orc - 200% damage from spell, 50% melee, 100% holy
+  - 200% damage from holy attacks
+  - 50% damage from spell attacks
-    Undead - 200% from holy damage, 50% from spell, 100% melee
+  - 100% damage from melee attacks

-Hero class with subclasses
+### Hero Classes

+#### Melee Spec
+- **Specialization:**
-    Melee spec - increased melee damage
+  - Increased melee damage

+#### Holy Spec
+- **Specialization:**
-    Holy spec - increased holy damage
+  - Increased holy damage
+  - Ability to heal themselves during encounters

+#### Spell Spec
+- **Specialization:**
-    Spell spec - increased spell damage
+  - Increased spell damage

-Player select a class with description of each class, player doesn't see enemy types.
-During encounter output damage delt, with information on how the enemy resists or is effected by damage Store enemy new health
-Enemy attacks reduce your health
+## Gameplay

+Players choose a hero class without prior knowledge of the enemy type.
+The encounter dynamically reveals the enemy's vulnerabilities and the effectiveness of the chosen hero class.
+The game outputs damage dealt, provides information on enemy resistance, and updates the enemy's health.

+### Healing Ability

-Holy spec can heal themselves - increase health var
+Heroes with the Holy Spec can heal themselves during encounters, giving them increased survivability.

-Possible idea to incorporate Polymorphism concept from OOP
+### Polymorphism OOP Concept

-    A player can drink a one-time potion to allow them to take abilities from another spec. i.e a melee class can drink the potion and act as a holy class for 1 fight only
+Explore the concept of Polymorphism by allowing players to drink a one-time potion.
+This potion grants the player abilities from another hero class for a single fight.
+For example, a Melee Spec class can temporarily act as a Holy Spec, adding an extra layer of strategy to your battles.

+## How to Play

+1. **Select a hero class:**
+   - Melee Spec
+   - Holy Spec
+   - Spell Spec

+2. **Engage in encounters and adapt your strategy based on enemy vulnerabilities.**

+3. **Experiment with the Polymorphism potion for added versatility in battles.**